mariorod98/ObsidianVault/🌱 Seedbox/UE4 Networking.md

 The validation function detects if any parameter of the RPC is bad and, in that case, notifies the system to disconnect the Client/Server who initiated the RPC call. **Validation is required for every ServerRPCFunction** to encourage secure Server RPC functions.

 ### Ownership
 One of the most important concepts to understand RPCs is the concept of ownership. **Both Server or Clients can own an AActor**.
-When calling an RPC, it is important to know
+When calling an RPC, it is important to know who is the owner of the AActor because ==if a Client calls a Server RPC on an AActor that it does NOT own, the RPC is dropped==.

+The tables above show the action that will happen depending on the ownership of the AActor.
 ## References

 ---